ostatni5/tk-2022/README.md

 # Component based local filesystem image finder
-The puprose of this app is to integrate many open source components into one REST based application that allows to browse local directories for images that fullfil certain criteria.
-The app will be distributed along a few instances that share the load of image processing and communicate via REST (e.g. split subdirectories between the running instances).
+The purpose of this app is to integrate many external components into one REST based application that allows to browse local directories for images that fullfil certain criteria.
+The app will be distributed along a few instances that share the load of image processing and communicate via REST.
 Besides the backend search architecture app also features a web based interface for defining the search criteria and displaying the results.
 The project is developed for the "Techniki Komponentowe" class at AGH Uuniversity of Science and Technology.

-# Some exaple criteria would be:
+# Some example criteria would be:
  - **Metadata** - when was a photo taken, who took the photo
  - **Contents of an image** - Does the image contain people?
 Does it have any plants in it?
  - **Text** - Find images containing certain text.